Pre-press before printing is like pre-op before surgeryPosted on March 30th, 2020

 They translate your expectations for the finished label into color targets and process controls that the printer can use to meet them.
-They apply trapping, re-orient barcodes and resize type as needed to transform the original artwork file into a printable design.
-And they produce the contract proof against which all stakeholders can objectively evaluate the color and image quality of finished label orders.
+They apply traps, re-orient barcodes and resize type as needed to transform the original artwork file into a printable design.
+And they produce the press proof against which all stakeholders can objectively evaluate the color and image quality of finished label orders.

 Essentially, the pre-press team will filter your requirements through the lens of their expertise, ensuring the printability and reproducibility of your brand artwork.